I5UCC/VRCTextboxSTT/README.md

     - You can use [Frosty704's Billboard](https://github.com/Frosty704/Billboard) to add a speech bubble to your avatar.
     - Support for up to 80 emotes!
     - Automatic Detection of KAT on an avatar.
 It will use KAT if available, otherwise fall back to VRChat Textbox.
+- ***Fast and Efficient***.
+VRCTextboxSTT uses [ctranslate2](https://github.com/OpenNMT/CTranslate2) as the runtime for transcription and translation, which makes it incredibly efficient and fast.
 - ***Uses SteamVR binding system***, press to transcribe, hold to clear/cancel (A/X by default)
 - ***Customizable***
   - You can bind the button to start transcription to any action that SteamVR allows you to set.